Why We Need Community Living Research

-The Research and Training Center on Promoting Interventions for Community Living will examine the effectiveness of interventions designed to support greater community participation for people with physical and other co-occurring disabilities.
+The Research and Training Center on Promoting Interventions for Community Living examines the effectiveness of interventions designed to support greater community participation for people with physical and other co-occurring disabilities.

 Who We Are: A Research Partnership

-The research team will collaborate with Centers for Independent Living (CILs) and other stakeholder groups to test the interventions and ensure that this work is relevant and useful to people with disabilities and to the professionals who provide services and support.
+The research team collaborates with Centers for Independent Living (CILs) and other stakeholder groups to test the interventions and ensure that this work is relevant and useful to people with disabilities and to the professionals who provide services and support.

 People with disabilities are also essential partners in this work.
 Our goal is to benefit these consumers, especially those with severe limitations that hinder their participation in the community.

-Finally, a Scientist-Consumer Advisory Panel (SCAP) will provide external perspectives.
-This group will help ensure that we maintain a high level of rigor and relevance in the research.
+Finally, a Scientist-Consumer Advisory Panel (SCAP) provides external perspectives.
+This group helps ensure that we maintain a high level of rigor and relevance in the research.

 Our Funding Partner